Cookie Butter Cinnamon Star Bread

 - Place the dough into an oiled bowl and cover with a linen.
 Let the dough rise in a warm spot until doubled, about 1 hour.

-- Knead the dough long enough.
-This will develop the gluten and give us nice, soft bread!
-To check if the dough is ready, just give it the ‘poke test’.
+To see if the dough is fully kneaded, give it the poke test!
 After kneading for 5-7 minutes, give the dough a good poke.
-If it fills in quickly, you’re ready to go.
+If it fills in slowly, you’re ready to go.
 If the indentation stays, keep kneading a couple of minutes at a time.

 Storing & freezing

-To freeze leftover bread, wrap it well in plastic wrap or parchment paper.
+Place any leftover bread in an airtight container or wrap it well in plastic wrap.
+Store at room temp for 2-3 days.
+To freeze leftovers, wrap it well in plastic wrap or parchment paper.
 Then, place it in an airtight container or freezer bag.
-Freeze for up to 2-3 months.
-Let it defrost, unwrapped at room temperature, for 1-2 hours before eating.
-I like to rewarm it in the microwave or oven!
+Freeze for up to 3 months.

 If you’re short on time, you can make the dough the night before and assemble it the next morning.
 To make the dough ahead, just mix it up, cover it tightly with plastic wrap or a linen, and let it slow-rise in the refrigerator overnight.
 It should be doubled the size the next morning, but if not, just let it rise in a warm area until it’s doubled.
 Then, in the morning, punch down the dough and assemble from there.